Samsung Galaxy note 10 price in Pakistan and specifications

-The Samsung Galaxy A52 has a 6.5 inches screen.
-The phone is...
+The Samsung Galaxy A50 has a 6.4-inches screen.
+The phone is powererd...

-Samsung Galaxy Note 10 is currently available in the market, it has up to 256GB of internal storage and 8GB of RAM.
+Samsung Galaxy Note 10 is currently available in the market, it has 8GB of RAM and internal storage up to 256GB.

-The Exynos 9825 CPU of the smartphone powers the Android 9 (Pie) operating system.
+The Android 9 (Pie) operating system of the smartphone is powered by the Exynos 9825 CPU.

-The phone includes a 10MP camera up front and three cameras on the back.
-The 3500mAh battery of this phone may be swiftly or wirelessly recharged.
+The phone has three cameras on the back and a 10MP camera up front.
+This phone’s 3500mAh battery may be quickly and wirelessly recharged.

-The 6.3-inch PLS IPS Capacitive touchscreen on the new Samsung Note 10 boasts a full HD resolution of 1080 x 2280 pixels.
+The new Samsung Note 10’s 6.3-inch PLS IPS Capacitive touchscreen has a full HD resolution of 1080 x 2280 pixels.

 Samsung Galaxy Note 10 Price in Pakistan is in between Rs.
 51,999 – 67,999/-